Gingrich to reassess bid for Republican nomination

-WASHINGTON (Reuters) - Tuesday could be the final stop in Newt Gingrich’s wild ride of a U.S. presidential campaign.
+WASHINGTON (Reuters) - Newt Gingrich’s wild ride of a presidential campaign could soon be coming to an end.

-The Republican candidate told NBC News he would reassess his candidacy depending on his finish in Delaware, one of five northeastern states holding presidential primaries on Tuesday, and the state where Gingrich has campaigned most heavily.
+The Republican candidate is reassessing his candidacy after rival Mitt Romney easily won Delaware, one of five northeastern states holding presidential primaries on Tuesday, and the state where Gingrich campaigned most heavily.

 “I think we need to take a deep look at what we are doing,” Gingrich told NBC in an interview on Monday.

-His comments came as Republican front-runner Mitt Romney visited New Hampshire, preparing to deliver what the former Massachusetts governor’s aides are billing as his first address of the general election campaign against Democratic President Barack Obama.
+Republican front-runner Romney delivered a speech billed by his campaign as his first address of the general election campaign against Democratic President Barack Obama.

-A Gingrich spokesman did not return a request for comment about the candidate’s plans.
+Romney won all 17 delegates up for grabs in Delaware and 56 percent of the vote, almost 30 points ahead of Gingrich, results showed with almost all votes counted.

 Despite a string of losses since his upset victory in South Carolina’s primary in January, Gingrich had vowed to stay in the race until his party’s nominating convention in late August.